Hitman-lab/BudgetTrack/README.md

 # BudgetTrack

 It's a basic monthly budget tracking application.
-Which has interactive UI and applied efficient javascript logic.<br> <br>
+Which has interactive UI and applied efficient javascript logic to calculate the Budget and Percentages of each expenses. <br> <br>

 > screenshots